shopware/shopware/src/Docs/_new/2-internals/1-core/30-context.md

 ![context](./dist/context-relation.png)

 As you see usually the controllers are the entry point into the context distribution.
-The platform usually assembles a context during the kernel boot so you don't have to create your own.
+Shopware 6 usually assembles a context during the kernel boot so you don't have to create your own.
 Each request is either marked as a sales channel or management type and the according context will be created.

 ### Accessing the context